 Metronidazole (me troe ni' da zole) Flagyl® Flagyl® 375 Flagyl® ER Metronidazole can cause cancer in laboratory animals.
 Talk to your doctor about the risks and benefits of taking this medication.

-Before taking metronidazole, tell your doctor and pharmacist if you are allergic to metronidazole, secnidazole (Solosec), tinidazole (Tindamax), any other medications, or any of the ingredients in metronidazole preparations.
-Ask your pharmacist for a list of the ingredients. tell your doctor if you are taking or have taken disulfiram (Antabuse).
-Your doctor may tell you not to take metronidazole if you are taking disulfiram or have taken it within the past 2 weeks. tell your doctor and pharmacist what prescription, nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention any of the following: anticoagulants ('blood thinners') such as warfarin (Coumadin, Jantoven), busulfan (Busulfex, Myleran), cimetidine (Tagamet HB), lithium (Lithobid), phenobarbital, and phenytoin (Dilantin, Phenytek). tell your doctor if you have or have ever had Crohn's disease, or blood, kidney, or liver disease. tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
-If you become pregnant while taking metronidazole, call your doctor.
-Women who are pregnant generally should not take metronidazole during the first trimester (first 3 months) of pregnancy. do not drink alcoholic beverages or take products with alcohol or propylene glycol while taking this medication and for at least 3 days after your final dose.
-Alcohol and propylene glycol may cause nausea, vomiting, stomach cramps, headache, sweating, and flushing (redness of the face) when taken with metronidazole.
+Before using metronidazole, tell your doctor and pharmacist if you are allergic to metronidazole or any of the ingredients in metronidazole topical preparations.
+Ask your pharmacist for a list of the ingredients. tell your doctor and pharmacist what prescription, nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+Be sure to mention any of the following: anticoagulants ('blood thinners') such as warfarin (Coumadin, Jantoven). tell your doctor if you have or have ever had a central nervous system condition (diseases of the spinal cord or brain) or a blood disease. tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
+If you become pregnant while using metronidazole, call your doctor.

 Metronidazole may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away: vomiting nausea diarrhea constipation upset stomach stomach cramps loss of appetite headache dry mouth sharp, unpleasant metallic taste furry tongue; mouth or tongue irritation Some side effects can be serious.
 If you experience any of the following symptoms, call your doctor immediately: numbness, pain, burning, or tingling in your hands or feet seizures rash itching hives peeling or blistering skin flushing stuffy nose, fever, sore throat, or other signs of infection joint pain dizziness difficulty speaking problems with coordination confusion agitation Metronidazole may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.
 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).

-Keep all appointments with your doctor and the laboratory.
-Your doctor will order certain lab tests to check your response to metronidazole.
-Before having any laboratory test, tell your doctor and the laboratory personnel that you are taking metronidazole.
-Do not let anyone else take your medication.
-Your prescription is probably not refillable.
+Keep all appointments with your doctor.
+Do not let anyone else use your medication.
+Ask your pharmacist any questions you have about refilling your prescription.
 If you still have symptoms of infection after you finish the metronidazole, call your doctor.
 It is important for you to keep a written list of all of the prescription and nonprescription (over-the-counter) medicines you are taking, as well as any products such as vitamins, minerals, or other dietary supplements.
 You should bring this list with you each time you visit a doctor or if you are admitted to a hospital.
 It is also important information to carry with you in case of emergencies.

 The content on this page is for informational and educational purposes only and does not constitute professional medical advice.
 Patients should not use the information presented on this page for diagnosing a health-related issue or disease.
 Before taking any medication or supplements, patients should always consult a physician or qualified healthcare professional for medical advice or information about whether a drug is safe, appropriate or effective.